boryspaulewicz/bhsdtr2/Readme.md

     64 ms:RATING-DECISION    5.48    5.87

-Just by changing the link function for the thresholds you can fit the parsimonious of an SDT model (here UV):
+Just by changing the link function for the thresholds you can fit the parsimonious version of an SDT model (here UV):

 ``` r
 m = bhsdtr(c(dprim ~ duration * order + (duration | id),